 Bostwana.
 Chobé National Park.
 Herd of elephants in the shade of a large tree.

-Always well-fed, even in the dry season (May to October), the Chobe River attracts large herds of pachyderms and many other animals.
-It is also an ideal place for bird-watching, with Egyptian geese, bustards and slate-coloured egrets stretching their wings in the sun.
-Every day, we alternate between savannah and river safaris.
+Always flowing, even in the dry season (May to October), the Chobé River attracts large herds of pachyderms and many other animals.
+It's also an ideal place for birdwatching, with Egyptian geese, bustards and slate-coloured egrets stretching their wings in the sun.
+Each day we alternate between savannah and river safaris.
 These wildlife-watching outings take place in the early hours of the morning and before sunset, when the animals are most active.

 Bostwana.
 Chobé National Park.
 The Egyptian goose looks great.
 The Egyptian goose has a proud appearance.
 It frequents just about every body of water in tropical Africa.